ayeseeem/icm-java-style/Coding Standard.md

 Some of the changes are tested by [`SonarQubeRegexTest.java`](src/test/java/org/ayeseeem/qa/SonarQubeRegexTest.java).

-- TODO: ICM 2023-02-18: Find my updated/simplified version of these tests
 - TODO: ICM 2023-02-18: Extract constants for the Regexes

 Standard set-up, with the following modifications: